 The church of St Andrew Undershaft was originally built in the twelfth century, and rebuilt in the fourteenth, and again, in the Perpendicular Gothic style, in around 1520-32.
-It was undamaged in the Great Fire, although the seventeenth-century stained-glass windows were destroyed by an IRA bomb in 1992.
+It was undamaged both in the Great Fire of 1666 and in the Blitz of 1940-41, although the seventeenth-century stained-glass windows were destroyed by an IRA bomb in 1992.
 The artist Hans Holbein was a parishioner here.

 Among the many memorials inside is one to the Merchant Taylor and amateur antiquarian John Stow (d.
 1605), the author of “A Survay of London”.

 Stow appears with a quill-pen in his hand.
-Every third year, on or around the anniversary of his death on April 5th, as part of a special service in his memory, he is ceremonially presented with a new quill (and his old one is given to the winner of an essay competition for local children, with London as its subject).
+Every third year, on or around the anniversary of his death on April 5th, as part of a special service in the church in his memory, he is ceremonially presented with a new quill (and his old one is given to the winner of an essay competition for local children, with London as its subject).

-Further details of all our walks are available in the “Our Guided Walks section of this web-site.
+Further details of all our walks are available in the Our Guided Walks section of this web-site.

 Bookings may be made through the “Contact/Booking” section of the web-site, or by e-mail (email@example.com).